danm0nster/mdembedding/README.md

 ```
 If you want your cloned copy in a different directory you can change the last parameter to something else, e.g. `mde-copy`.

-To embed time series data using the time-delayed embedding method two paramters are needed: the time delay and the embeddding dimension.
+To embed time series data using the time-delayed embedding method two parameters are needed: the time delay and the embeddding dimension.
 We provide two functions to estimate these parameters: `mdDelay()` and `mdFnn()`.

 ## Example
 This is a short example of how to use the functions using the well-known Lorenz attractor.
 The data have been pre-generated and the MATLAB code for generating the plots can be found in this repository under docs/Lorenz, and you can also view the full [output of the MATLAB notebook](https://danm0nster.github.io/mdembedding/Lorenz/html/).
 Here, we will just show the basic commands used to produce plots and other outputs.